Eric Betzig

 Robert Eric Betzig (born January 13, 1960) is an American physicist who works as a professor of physics and professor of molecular and cell biology at the University of California, Berkeley.
 He is also a senior fellow at the Janelia Farm Research Campus in Ashburn, Virginia.

 Betzig has worked to develop the field of fluorescence microscopy and photoactivated localization microscopy.
 He was awarded the 2014 Nobel Prize in Chemistry for "the development of super-resolved fluorescence microscopy" along with Stefan Hell and fellow Cornell alumnus William E. Moerner.

 Early life and education

 Betzig was born in Ann Arbor, Michigan, in 1960, the son of Helen Betzig and engineer Robert Betzig.
 Aspiring to work in the aerospace industry, Betzig studied physics at the California Institute of Technology and graduated with a BS degree in 1983.
-He then went on to study at Cornell University where he was advised by Aaron Lewis and Michael Isaacson.
+He then went on to study at Cornell University where Michael Isaacson was his supervisor, and he also worked with Aaron Lewis.
 There he obtained an MS degree and a PhD degree in applied physics and engineering physics in 1985 and 1988, respectively.
-For his PhD he focused on developing high-resolution optical microscopes that could see past the theoretical limit of .2 micrometers.
+For his PhD he focused on developing high-resolution optical microscopes that could see past the theoretical limit of 0.2 micrometers.